inloox-dev/inloox-api-examples-v11/README.md

-# inloox-api-examples-v11
+# inloox-api-examples-current

 ## Start
-Some very simple samples to use the InLoox OData API for InLoox 11 (Cloud & OnPrem).
+Some very simple samples to use the InLoox OData API for InLoox 11 and 12 (Cloud & OnPrem).
 For start see: https://github.com/inloox-dev/inloox-api-examples-v11/blob/main/InLooxApiSamplesv11/Program.cs

 ## OData specification